Exiles to Glory

 Exiles to Glory is a science fiction novella by American writer Jerry Pournelle, published in 1978.
 It is a sequel to the stories in the collection High Justice.
 As with those stories, it weaves the story of pioneering individuals in space with considerations of the technical and financial challenges facing them.
 It was republished in an omnibus edition with High Justice in 2009 as Exile—and Glory.

-Despite being written and published after the landmark novel The Mote in God's Eye, which Pournelle co-authored with Larry Niven, the tone, style and themes of this novel are akin to a juvenile novel of the sort written by Robert A. Heinlein in the 1950s.
+Despite being written and published after the novel The Mote in God's Eye, which Pournelle co-authored with Larry Niven, the tone, style and themes of this novel are akin to a juvenile novel of the sort written by Robert A. Heinlein in the 1950s.
 Pournelle returns to his favorite themes of breakdown of the rule of law, the politics of entitlement and disdain for anti-technology activists.

 This novel and the collection High Justice are thought by some to be part of the CoDominium series.
 However, there is no direct evidence for this in any of the stories, although there is nothing contradictory either.
 This novel's dedication page reads "For Dan Alderson, the sane genius".
 Alderson, at the Jet Propulsion Laboratory, conceived the Alderson drive and Langston field technologies used in the CoDominium stories.
 It is also related to the novel Birth of Fire and together with High Justice, they be seen as a starting point for the CoDominium series.